 For many people, it’s hard enough as it is to maintain a healthy, nutrient-rich diet without adding a stomach disorder into the mix.
 What happens when certain foods give you acid reflux?
 Or when you’ve had a life-changing stomach surgery, and you've been told to overhaul your lifestyle completely?
 What foods should you eat and avoid?

 If you have concerns about your digestive health, always speak to a doctor.

 What is GERD?

-Gastro-oesophageal reflux disease, more commonly known as GERD, is a common disorder that affects the muscle linking your food pipe and stomach.
+Gastro-oesophageal reflux disease (GERD), or acid reflux, is a common disorder that affects the muscle linking your food pipe and stomach.
 Sometimes, it can be caused by a hiatal hernia – where part of the stomach bulges up into the food pipe, causing stomach acid to rise – but not always.
 GERD is also an organic cause of gastric pain.

 Symptoms of GERD include heartburn and indigestion.

 If you want to reduce your symptoms of GERD, diet is a key factor.
 And don’t worry, it’s not all about cutting food out – in fact, eating the right type of foods that are low in fat can also help to manage the condition!